-This lemon garlic baked tilapia is super easy to make and comes together in under 20 minutes.
-It’s low carb, gluten-free, keto-friendly, and very flavorful.
-Here is how to make it.
+This Spicy Lemon Garlic Baked Tilapia Recipe is super easy to make and comes together in under 20 minutes.
+It’s low-carb, gluten-free, keto-friendly, and very flavorful.

 You just have to mix a handful of ingredients in a bowl, pour them over the fish fillets, pop the tray in the oven and your dinner is ready.
 Yes, It is that easy!

 This lemon garlic oven-baked tilapia is a healthy and quick meal that you can make for your weekday dinners or just serve as a side dish with your weekend brunch.
 You can even grill it on a pan, instead of baking it.